isaacjeon/brazilian_ecommerce/README.md

 ## How to Use

+The Tableau dashboard may be viewed on [Tableau Public](https://public.tableau.com/views/BrazilianE-Commerce_17547219521680/Dashboard1?:language=en-US&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link).
+The following steps may also be taken to use the files in this repository:

 1. Download the CSV files from the Kaggle source linked below (`olist_geolocation_dataset.csv` is not used for this project).
 2. Clone the repository
 3. Import data into MySQL and run the sql scripts in the following order: